aldebaran/qibuild/doc/source/beginner/qisrc/tutorial.rst

 +++++++++++++++++++++++++

-``qisrc`` makes it easy to have several projects all tracking the same branch.
+``qisrc`` makes it easy to have several projects all tracking different branches.

 For instance, when doing a choregraphe release, you may want to make sure everything is in the ``release-1.12`` branch